addy-dclxvi/void-bspwm-dotfiles/README.md

 - Make Thunar can mount partitions without asking root permission to make my life easier.
 Can be achieved by editing */usr/share/polkit-1/actions/org.freedesktop.UDisks2.policy* file.
 - Add X.org configuration to */etc/X11/xorg.conf.d/*.
-*70-synaptics.conf* is used to enable side scrolling both vertical & horizontal, and disable tap to click & two finger scrolling.
+The *70-synaptics.conf* file is used to enable side scrolling both vertical & horizontal, and disable tap to click & two finger scrolling.
 *99-killX.conf* is used to enable emergency button **Control + Alt + Backspace** to restart X, just in case of freeze on X.
 - Remove unused service in */var/service/*.
 Like TTY3, TTY4, TTY5, TTY6, and SSHD.
 They're just symlinks, can be restored easily when needed.
 - Enable *autox*, *cgmanager*, *consolekit*, and *dbus* service.